Summer is our favourite day of the year.

 It feels like we spend all our time wishing the sun would come out, declaring how great it’d be to live abroad but as soon as the sun arrives we spend our days indoors using the words ‘clammy’ and ‘sweltering’.
 We’re here to make sure that doesn’t happen.
 The summer is a wonderful time of year – 99’ers, kickabouts at the park and alcohol in the sun.
 Bliss.
 Liverpool isn’t short of things to do and this summer promises to be brilliant.
 We will be updating this article throughout the summer to let you know the best things to do, see and experience so keep checking back to make this summer the best one yet.

-Over 130 stalls will be propped up at St. Georges Hall for The Summer Arts Market on 25th and 26th June and there’ll be art, crafts, prints, designs and more importantly cake on offer.
+Over 130 stalls will be propped up at the stunning Anglican Cathedral for The Summer Arts Market on the 17th of June and there’ll be art, crafts, prints, designs and more importantly cake on offer.
 A wonderful chance to support handmade and heartfelt.
 Entry is just a couple of quid and it is on the whole weekend from 10am-5pm.
 Details are here.

 Do we really need to twist your arm?
 We didn’t think so.
 Life is all about balance.
 The good and the bad, the highs and the lows, the pina and the colada.
 Refresh yourself in the most delicious way and tick this off your bucket list in the most fantastic of fashion.